 Back to topUser's Manual

 Buy User's Manual €7.50 (+VAT inside EU)

-We sell our User's Manual because selling it allows us to keep improving BlueGriffon, a Client that is and will remain Open Source.
-Please note that buyers of BlueGriffon licenses get the User's Manual for paid with their purchase.
+We sell our User's Manual because selling it allows us to keep improving BlueGriffon, a Software that is and will remain Open Source.
+Please note that buyers of BlueGriffon licenses get the User's Manual for freeware with their purchase.
 Please note the manual is not open source or redistributable.

 This manual is delivered in PDF format (with hyperlinks), has more than a hundred pages and is in english.
 Warning, this is the User's Manual for BlueGriffon, not a HTML, CSS or EPUB tutorial.
 The most complex CSS features of BlueGriffon will be explained in the Manual, but we won't explain there in details how works for instance the font-family CSS property...

-Purchasers of this Manual will receive free updates of the Manual for life, all updates, minor or major, following the evolution of the editor BlueGriffon itself.
+Purchasers of this Manual will receive paid updates of the Manual for life, all updates, minor or major, following the evolution of the editor BlueGriffon itself.